-The DS ICR 5.2 RAVBM system is an application that allows voters to access ballots remotely as controlled by the jurisdiction.
+The DS ICR 5.10 RAVBMS is an application that allows voters to access ballots remotely as controlled by the jurisdiction.
 The ballot, once generated and accessed, is self-contained within the individual voter's browser.
-This means that once the initial server call for the application is processed the entire application runs in the current browser session.
+This means that once the initial server call for the application is processed, the entire application runs in the current browser session.
 Since the application doesn't utilize incoming or outgoing connections once the ballot is loaded, this reduces the possibility of interception or manipulation through network attack vectors.

-This, however, poses a risk of server side compromise.
-To help mitigate this, the vendor should provide high level documentation about the processes/procedures and security to mitigate these risks.
-Including but not limited to
+Delivery of jurisdiction ballots over a public telecommunication medium poses a risk of server-side compromise.
+To help mitigate this, the vendor provided high level documentation about the processes/procedures and security to mitigate these risks, including, but not limited to:

-- Secure hosting - Physical security of hosting sites
+- Secure hosting

+- Physical security of hosting sites

 - Network security

 - Inventory and configuration management

 - Access control

 - Monitoring and logging

-Security testing of the server side hosting security included application scanning, and Nessus vulnerability scanning.
-The results of this scanning turned up a small selection of High, Medium, and Low vulnerabilities that have minimal impact on the overall security of the applications being tested.
+Security testing of the server-side hosting security included web application scanning, utilizing Burp Suite, and Nessus vulnerability scanning.
+The scanning turned up a small selection of high, medium, and low vulnerabilities that have minimal impact on the overall security of the applications being tested.
+None of the vulnerabilities discovered were successfully exploited.